IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control: Inductive Graph Reinforcement Learning (IG-RL)

 \subsubsection{Architecture}

-Figure~\ref{fig:R-GCN} illustrates the GCN for modelling a traffic-signal control.
+Fig.~\ref{fig:R-GCN} illustrates the GCN for modelling a traffic signal control.
 It includes 4 types of nodes: \begin{itemize} \item \textit{TSC node}, which represents the state of a controller. \item \textit{Connection node}, which represents the state of an existing link between an entry lane and an exit lane.
 A link (i.e., connection node) exists between an entry lane A and an exit lane B if, under at least one phase of the TSC program, a vehicle on A is allowed to continue its travel on B. \item \textit{Lane node}, which represents the state of a lane. \item \textit{Vehicle node}, which represents the state of a vehicle. \end{itemize}

-The GCN uses the following edges and edge types: \begin{itemize} \item An edge between every node and itself (4 types of edges) \item Bidirectional edges between every \textit{TSC node} and \textit{Connection nodes} corresponding to connections the TSC can influence by changing its phase (2 types of edges) \item Bidirectional edges between every \textit{Connection node} and \textit{Lane nodes} corresponding to its entry lane (2 types of edges) and its exit lane (2 types of edges). \item Bidirectional edges between every \textit{Lane node} and \textit{Vehicle nodes} corresponding to vehicles located on the corresponding lane, given that the GCN exploits detailed vehicular data (2 types of links) \end{itemize}
+The GCN uses the following edges and edge types: \begin{itemize} \item An edge between every node and itself (4 types of edges). \item Bidirectional edges between every \textit{TSC node} and \textit{Connection nodes} corresponding to connections the TSC can influence by changing its phase (2 types of edges). \item Bidirectional edges between every \textit{Connection node} and \textit{Lane nodes} corresponding to its entry lane (2 types of edges) and its exit lane (2 types of edges). \item Bidirectional edges between every \textit{Lane node} and \textit{Vehicle nodes} corresponding to vehicles located on the corresponding lane, given that the GCN exploits detailed vehicular data (2 types of links). \end{itemize}

-Every layer of the GCN uses one set of parameters per edge type to perform message-propagation.
-Our early experimentation with TSC suggested that using normalization constraints was detrimental to performance.
-In contrast to Equation~\ref{equation:R-GCN}, we do not include a normalization constraint during message-passing:
+Every layer of the GCN uses one set of parameters per edge type to perform message-propagation ($W$ in Eq.~\ref{equation:R-GCN}).
+Our early experimentation with IG-RL and GCNs suggested that using normalization constraints ($C$ in Eq.~\ref{equation:R-GCN}) was detrimental to performance.
+In contrast to Equation~\ref{equation:R-GCN}, we do not include a normalization constraint during message-passing

-The embedding of a node $j$ is initialized (i.e., $n_j^{0}$) using its features (see \S~\ref{sec:features}).
-A fully connected layer, with a single set of parameters, maps the final node embedding of a TSC to the $Q$-values corresponding to its selectable actions.
+The embedding $n_j^{0}$ of a node $j$ is initialized using its features (\S~\ref{subsubsec:features}).
+A fully connected layer, with a single set of parameters, maps the final node embedding of a TSC to the Q-values corresponding to its selectable actions.